pyccel/pyccel/developer_docs/scope.md

 ## ScopedNode

 Each scope is associated with a class, e.g. `FunctionDef`, `For`, `Module`.
 These classes inherit from the `ScopedNode` class.
 The scope associated with the class instance, is saved within the class.
 This makes the scope available when the class instance is available.
-This is important so as to correctly set the `namespace` variable in the `SemanticParser` and the different `CodePrinter`s.
+This is important so as to correctly set the `scope` variable in the `SemanticParser` and the different `CodePrinter`s.

 ## Name collisions